 Your Bank / Building Society account details are required for all payments to be made.
 You are able to pay any tax-free lump sum into a different account to that of your annual pension.
 You will be given the option to submit separate account details within your retirement pack.

-If you have any queries concerning your options on retirement, please contact us.
-You are welcome to make an appointment with a dedicated Pensions Officer at any time.
+If you have any queries concerning your options on retirement, please contact the Dyfed Pension Fund.

 Payment Advice Slips